 The Michigan Farmers Market Association works with and for farmers market organizers, managers, farmers, vendors, and friends to create a thriving marketplace for local food and farm products.

 In the last ten years, the number of farmers markets in Michigan has grown from around 90 in 2001 to approximately 300 today.
 This growth makes our work more important than ever.
-Learn more about MIFMA’s work last year in our 2018 MIFMA By the Numbers Report.
+Learn more about the work that we do to support farmers markets in our association brochure and specifically our work last year in our 2018 MIFMA By the Numbers Report.

 The Michigan Farmers Market Association (MIFMA) was established in 2006 as a statewide association to promote local food consumption in Michigan by connecting more farmers to consumers through farmers markets.